 - Do you offer a lifetime guarantee?

 - How do I know if I have gum disease?

 - How can I replace a missing tooth?
 A:

 At our office, we offer many ways to replace teeth, including dental bridges, dentures, and dental implants.
 Often, we recommend dental implants because they are the most reliable tooth replacement option.
 Not only do they restore just about all your ability to chew, but they look and feel completely natural, won’t slip around, and should last a lifetime if you take care of them.

 Dr. Strait can complete the entire implant process in our office, from planning to placement to restoration with beautiful new teeth.
 Set up a consultation with him if you’d like to find out more.

-What can I expect at my first dental exam in Wilton?
+- What can I expect at my first dental exam in Wilton?
+A:

 If you are a new patient, your first dental exam will last about an hour to an hour-and-a-half.
 If time permits, you will receive a cleaning at this first appointment.
 Dr. Strait and your dedicated hygienist will go over your medical and dental history and perform thorough exams, looking for issues like cavities, gum disease, TMJ problems, and oral cancer.
 They will review your digital X-ray results with you and explain any findings that might require treatment.
 They’ll also provide helpful tips on home care and will discuss any cosmetic concerns you wish to address.